victorliu-sq/PaperWriting/FlashSMP.md

+Ultimately, despite significant efforts in developing parallel algorithms to solve the Stable Marriage Problem (SMP), two critical questions remain unanswered:

+1. **Is it possible to enhance the real-time performance of the Gale-Shapley algorithm in addressing the Stable Marriage Problem through the optimization of data movement patterns**
+2. **Can GPUs be leveraged to revolutionize the speed and scalability of solving the SMP through a parallel framework?**

+In this paper, we introduce Balanced-SMP, an innovative parallel framework that addresses these two questions as follows:

 ## Our Work

-In this paper, we present Balanced-SMP, an innovative parallel algorithm that addresses these issues as follows:

 Firstly, we discovered a crucial relationship between the recipient index and the rank of the proposer in the recipient's preference list.
 This insight enabled us to implement a preprocessing step that eliminates data dependencies, allowing related data to be accessed together.
 This preprocessing step laid the foundation for a new data structure and sequential algorithm designed to fully exploit spatial locality, efficiently handle memory access patterns, and reduce latency.